 It is the school's policy for all faculty and staff to focus on the student's needs at all times and provide the resources that will help them to complete their education goals while in school.
-Students who may require academic advising and tutoring may arrange this with their Program Director or Student Success Coordinator.
-The Director of Education is also available to discuss with students educational concerns that may need attention.
-Discussions about tests and grading should first be brought to the instructor.
-Further questions should be addressed to the Program Director and then the Director of Education.
+Students who may require academic advising and tutoring may arrange this with their Program Director or academic advisor.
+The VP of Academics is also available to discuss with students educational concerns that may need attention.
+Discussions about tests and grading should first be discussed with their instructor.
+Further questions should be addressed to the Program Director and then the VP of Academics.

-Learning Resource System (LRS) / LMS
+Learning Resource System (LRS) and Learning Management System (LMS)

 Pinnacle Career Institute LRS includes all resources available to students, both on campus and online.
-PCI understands that students require library services to complete projects and study subjects in order to succeed in school.
+PCI understands that students require library services to complete projects, assignments and to succeed in school.
 The LRS provides quality services and resources to assist students in achieving these goals and promotes professional, creative, and ethical growth of faculty and students.

 The Learning Resource System includes an online learning management system (LMS) where classes are accessed, and an online library.
-The online library provides library resources, websites for research and personal interest, and a link to Pinnacle's YouTube page, which hosts industry specific educational videos produced and published by Pinnacle Career Institute.
-All content for online classrooms in housed within our LMS, and all students activities, quizzes, and assignments are submitted through the LMS system with a gradebook available to the student for their work.
-The LMS houses videos and other resources that support the student in the studies of the career path they have chosen.
-Students must have access to the internet to be able to access the LMS and to be able to complete their coursework.
-Recommended technical specifications are located on page 38 of the catalog.
+All content for online classrooms is housed within our LMS, and all student activities, quizzes, and assignments are submitted through the LMS system.
+(Canvas) Students must have access to the internet to be able to access the LMS and to be able to complete their coursework.

 PCI has partnered with Library and Information Resources Network (LIRN) to provide convenient, 24 hours a day, 7 days a week, online access to a virtual library for academic studies and research.
 This password protected, rich collection of periodicals and books, pertains to programs offered at PCI.
-PCI students may obtain the password required to access LIRN within their online classroom, from their instructor, or campus administration.
+PCI students may obtain the password required to access LIRN within their online classroom, from their instructor or the VP of Academics.

-To access the Pinnacle Online Library, students may go to the following link: https://www.pinnacleapps.com/library/.
+To access the Pinnacle Online Library, students go to the Canvas Learning Management System - Student Resources Hub.